What we do

 The REF is an assessment of the quality of the research being undertaken at UK Higher Education Institutions (HEIs) and the impact it has in society.

-Our clinical services - Hospital for Small Animals, Small Animal Practice, Equine and Large Animal Practice - are among the most influential centres for clinical care in the UK, providing our students and researchers with the best possible training environment.
+Our clinical services - small animal, equine and farm animal - are among the most influential centres for clinical care in the UK, providing our students and researchers with the best possible training environment.